xanthics/XanAscTweaks/README.md

 `twitch` is hiding twitch links in Ascension and Newcomers `vanity` to automatically grab mounts, pets, and stones of retreat

-If you upgrade from a previous version, any new options will be disabled.
+All Options, including new ones, default as disabled.
 ```

 ## Install